sassythesasquatchh/feec-gmrf-rs/README.md

 `MaternPriorBuilder` assembles these models for 0-, 1-, 2-, and 3-form
 spaces, with explicit policies for the mass inverse and essential boundary conditions.
-The parameter `kappa` controls correlation length, `tau` controls precision amplitude, and `alpha` controls spectral decay.
+The parameter `kappa` controls correlation length, `tau` controls precision amplitude, and `alpha` controls spectral decay and therefore smoothness of the random field.

-For 1-forms, a Hodge-decomposed model can place separate priors on exact, coexact, and harmonic components.
+For k-forms (where 0 < k < n), a Hodge-decomposed model can place separate priors on exact, coexact, and harmonic components.
 The two non-harmonic constructions differ in where the requested spectrum is defined:

-- a **potential-spectrum** prior gives the latent scalar or 2-form potential a Matérn spectrum; applying \(d\) or \(\delta\) contributes an additional eigenvalue factor to the synthesized 1-form covariance;
+- a **potential-spectrum** prior gives the latent k-1 or k+1-form potential a Matérn spectrum; applying \(d\) or \(\delta\) contributes an additional eigenvalue factor to the synthesized k-form covariance;
 - a **form-spectrum** prior compensates for that factor so the resulting exact or coexact 1-form has the requested Matérn spectrum.

+A **form-spectrum** Hodge-decomposed model is spectrally equivalent to a non-decomposed model defined on the k-form space, whereas a **potential-spectrum** model is not.

 ### Observations, constraints, and posterior precision